sjmf/tgrains-crop-model/server/templates/docs.md

 * author: String.
 The author's name.
 * email: String.
 The author's email address (may be NULL for social medial login)

-POST body MAY also include the following variable:
+POST body MAY also include the following optional variable:

 * reply_id: Integer.
 The comment that this comment is replying to.